tasch797/node-red-contrib-sap-hana/README.md

 Change Log
 -------

+v1.1.1 - Feature added : New node type `saphanatablemonitor` with configurable interval and query that may be used to monitor when #no-of-records in a table is changing

-v1.0.5 - Readme update : User has to be SCHEMA OWNER or to have HDI ADMIN user priviledges (not the users seen in XSA Environment *_RT, *_DT)
+v1.0.5 & v1.0.6- Readme update : User has to be SCHEMA OWNER or to have HDI ADMIN user priviledges (not the users seen in XSA Environment *_RT, *_DT)

 v1.0.4 - Readme fix